Spruce table - antique

 Home spruce table for restoration, without a drawer.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV style.
-Next is Baroque, a term derived from Portuguese 'barocco'—which translates to an irregularly developed pearl.
-These were highly representative pieces designed to literally radiate glamour and play a significant role in luxury.
-Materials were selectively chosen to further emphasize the grandeur of these items.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, a name derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
+These were highly representative pieces designed to literally shine with splendor and play a significant role in luxury.
+Materials were selectively used to emphasize the grandeur of these items even more.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the former era.
+An equally significant style is Renaissance, which flourished in the 15th and 16th centuries and also left a major mark on furniture-making art.
+Renaissance furniture was quite heavy and bulky.
 Brown stains, cornices, sturdy bases, and bas-reliefs were used.
-It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cupboards or broadly understood chest furniture.
+It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cabinets or broadly understood chest furniture.
 Additionally, mythology and ancient times were of interest, so supports and legs often took animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an elegant antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
 And this is ultimately crucial from the buyer's perspective, as the market is flooded with many forgeries.
 Luxury Products provides a certificate confirming the product's authenticity and compliance with the actual description and photos.
 We have at your disposal art appraisers, historians, and experts from around the world.